 The MANGO Education Campaign provides educational activities for schools, with a particular emphasis on the humanities.
 More specifically, it focuses connecting the extracurricular experience with the classroom experience with project-based learning.

-The MANGO Campaign seeks to cover areas such as language learning, media literacy, animal welfare, gender equality, and career planning.
 MANGO is an expansion of Language Exchange Atlanta, a meetup group designed to bring individuals together to practice their language skills.
-The purpose of this is to not only broaden the focus beyond languages, but also to emphasize on important aspects of schools that the STEM model of education doesn't highlight.
-This, however, isn't meant to replace the STEM model, but to expand upon the humanities more.
+Our biggest focus is language learning, but we also emphasize on other important aspects of schools that the STEM model of education doesn't highlight, including media literacy, global studies, and service-learning.

 Our campaign follows many of the ideals during the Renaissance era.
 In other words, we realize that technical subjects like science can coexist with a focus on art and literacy.
-It is common for communities to look at STEM subjects as lucrative and humanities classes as less prestigious.
-However, the truth is that these different areas can complement each other.
+When a scientist shows a diagram of the human body, an artist needs to make it look artistic.
+Also, when people learn how to code, grammar is used when the technical concepts are explained.